 Thank goodness that drawer was broken and laying on the ground, because I don’t think I would have thought about slipping a chair into that opening if it had been in tact.

-Because the desk had been sanded down to the natural wood in most places when I bought it, I knew it would be the perfect candidate for milk paint.
+Because the desk had been sanded down to the natural wood in most places when I bought it, I knew it would be the perfect candidate for milk paint (linked is my very detailed post on all things milk paint).
 I love to use milk paint on unfinished wood, because it actually penetrates into the wood, and gives it the look of how authentic antique pieces were once painted.
-If you’re interested in learning more about the best kind of paint for painting furniture, you should check out this post where I describe my favorite uses for four different types of paint (milk paint being one of them).
+If you’re interested in learning more about the best kind of paint for painting furniture, you can read about all my favorite uses for five different types of paint (milk paint being one of them).

 After everything was painted, I decided to use hemp oil to finish off the desk.
 Now, this topcoat is not permanent, and needs to be reapplied every several months, but I love the natural finish it gives to the desk.
 I can always decide to add a more permanent topcoat if I get sick of reapplying.